ConnorCritchley/Docu-Web-Proj/Writing-project-2.md

 ### Can’t run \[game\]

-Some games simply can’t be run by the emullator, or will have a guaranteed crash within it.
-Search forums or other places to find if your game is one of them, otherwise check these possiblities:
+Some games simply can’t be run by the emulator, or will have a guaranteed crash within it.
+Search forums or other places to find if your game is one of them, otherwise check these possibilities:

   - Ensure your CDI files are *unzipped*.
   - Check that the files were completely downloaded / not corrupted.
   - Some games have more than one disk, in this case have a folder with *all* of the game’s CDIs, and choose the folder as the boot file.
-  - It might be neccessary to find versions of the CDI that are within a certain region (USA, Europe should be in parenthesis next to the title).
+  - It might be necessary to find versions of the CDI that are within a certain region (USA, Europe should be in parenthesis next to the title).